Amutheezan/amutheezan.github.io/docs/meltdown.md

 Kernel page-table isolation (KPTI) (earlier referenced as KAISER) is a Linux kernel feature that protect the system from the Meltdown security vulnerability affecting mainly Intel's X86 CPU.
 It improves the kernel hardening against attempts to bypass the KSLR \cite{klti,lipp2018meltdown}.

-\subsubsection{Hardware}
+### Hardware
 For hardware level protection, we have to introduce a hard split between the user space and the kernel space.
 This can be enabled optionally by modern kernels using the newly introduce hard-split bit in the CPU control register (e.g. CR4).
 By setting the control bit the user space and kernel space can resides in different areas of address.
-This hard-split can determine whether a memory fetch violates security boundary with the help virtual address \cite{lipp2018meltdown}.
+This hard-split can determine whether a memory fetch violates security boundary with the help virtual address.

 ## REFERENCES
 1. [https://en.wikipedia.org/wiki/Kernel_page-table_isolation](https://en.wikipedia.org/wiki/Kernel_page-table_isolation)
 2. [https://github.com/IAIK/meltdown/](https://github.com/IAIK/meltdown/)
 3. [Meltdown Paper](https://meltdownattack.com/meltdown.pdf)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNDY5NDI5NjQsLTEzMzQ3NTY1MzAsLT
+eyJoaXN0b3J5IjpbLTI0OTEzNzU1MCwtMTMzNDc1NjUzMCwtMT
-E2MjMyOTM5MDRdfQ==
+YyMzI5MzkwNF19
 -->